j-a-n/lovelace-wallpanel/README.md

 ### Media-source URL

 It is also possible to use images from the Home Assistant Local Media source.
-Just set the `image_url` to a media-source URL as displayed in the URL of the Home Assistant Media Browser.
 See [Home Assistant Media Source integration documentation](https://www.home-assistant.io/integrations/media_source) for details.

+If you are not sure which is the correct media source URL, you can proceed as follows:

+1. navigate to the folder you want to use in the HA Media Browser
+2. copy the displayed browser URL and decode it with a URL decoder tool.
+For example, you can use [www.urldecoder.org](https://www.urldecoder.org/).
+3.
+3. copy the part of the decoded URL after the last comma (`,`) that begins with `media-source://`.

 Instead of using `media-source://media_source/` as `image_url` you can just use `/` as a shortcut.